arcapix/pixstor-search-plugins/supported/allblack/README.md

 ## About This Plugin

-This plugin loads each image being ingested into memory and validates whether all pixels are black (RGGB value = 0).
+This plugin loads each image being ingested into memory and validates whether all pixels are black (RGB value = 0).

 Care should be taken to not process extremely large images as the plugin loads the entire image into memory to perform the validation.